The king is the most important piece in the game. However, it is also the weakest one. So how does the king move in chess?

 Black to move.
 White has the opposition

 1…Kf6 2.Kd5 The black King gives way and the white King outflanks him.
-Flank is another word for side.
-Outflank means to get pass someone by moving around their side.
+Flank is another word for the side.
+Outflank means to get past someone by moving around their side.
 It’s fun!
 White’s other option was to keep the opposition by 2.Kf4.
 The black King can make no forward progress then.

 White begins by taking the opposition.
 Going straight ahead with 1.Kd5? is a major blooper.
 Black has the opposition after 1…Kd7!
 The white King is kept out easily then (2.Kc5 Kc7 3.Kd5 Kd7)

 Other moves allow 2.Kd6, getting to the pawn quickly.